Carlos Slim - The Wealthiest Man in Mexico

 About Carlos Slim

 Carlos Slim is an award-winning Mexican investor, entrepreneur, engineer, and philanthropist.
-Between 2010 and 2013, the business magnate was ranked by Forbes as the wealthiest person in the world.
 Slim achieved his considerable fortune through various business ventures embarked on by Grupo Carso, his conglomerate.
-He is also the chairman of Telmex, America MOvil (AMX), and the Carlos Slim Foundation.
+He is also the chairman of Telmex, América Móvil (AMX), and the Carlos Slim Foundation.
 Grupo Carso has investments across multiple sectors, including real estate, mining, education, industrial manufacturing, entertainment, energy, hospitality, high technology, financial services, retail, and healthcare.

 Location

-Carlos Slim was born in Mexico City, Mexico, but is of Lebanese descent.
-His parents immigrated to Mexico where they founded one of the first magazines in Arabic using a printing press they brought with them.
-Slim completed his primary and secondary education in Mexico City before enrolling at the National Autonomous University of Mexico where he studied Civil Engineering.
-He graduated in 1961 and started working in Mexico as a stock trader, which led to him owning a stockbroking firm called Inversora Bursátil.
-Slim has made investments into businesses across several countries, including South American companies in Brazil, Colombia, and Peru, and particularly in the United States.
+Carlos Slim was born in Mexico City, Mexico, and is of Lebanese descent.
+Slim completed his studies in 1961 at the National Autonomous University of Mexico, where he received a CCEE in civil engineering.
+He began his professional career working in Mexico as a stock trader, which led to him owning a stockbroking firm called Inversora Bursátil.
+Slim has made investments in businesses across several countries, including South American companies in Brazil, Colombia, Peru, and particularly in the United States.

 Remarkable Investments